effector/patronum/src/debug/readme.md

 // "[store] (scope: scope_1337) $count 1337",
 ```

+## Customization

+The `patronum/debug` package extracts quite a lot of low-level effector data in a universal format that may be useful for other dev tools or monitoring tools, so there is a special API to add your own way of handling this data.

-### Custom log handler
+### Custom handler

 You can provide custom log handler in the config.
-It can be useful, if `console.log` somehow doesn't fit your use-case: e.g. you want advanced info from `patronum/debug` to built your own dev-tools, debug especially hard case, etc.
+It can be useful, if `console.info` somehow doesn't fit your use-case: e.g. you want advanced info from `patronum/debug` to built your own dev-tools, debug especially hard case, etc.

 Handler is called for each update with context object like this: